 Location: Heartwood Agile Learning Center, 3983 Church St. Clarkston, GA 30021

 Attendees under 18 are free with paying adult attendee.
-Scholarships available for unaccompanied attendees ages 14-17.
+Please reach out if you are interested in scholarships available for unaccompanied attendees ages 14-17.

 Lunch: Lunch will be provided for conference attendees.
 Gluten-free, vegetarian, and vegan options will be available.